tenox7/stc/README.md

 ## Usage

+### Easy Mode

+Place `stc` binary in Syncthing home directory and run it from there, or specify it with `--homedir=/path..`.
+Stc will try to find the URL and API Key on it's own.

+### Advanced / Remote Mode

-The tool needs *apikey* and *target* flags to connect to the Syncthing service.
+Stc takes `--apikey=xxx` and `--target=http://...` flags to connect to a Syncthing service.
 The API Key can be obtained from the Syncthing Web UI (General tab) or from `config.xml` file.

-If you place `stc` binary in the Syncthing home folder or specify *homedir* flag, it will try to obtain the right values from `config.xml`.

 API Key can also be specified by `APIKEY` environmental variable.

+If you place `stc` binary in the Syncthing home folder or specify `--homedir` flag, it will try to obtain the right values from `config.xml`.

 If you use TLS/SSL/https without valid certificate you can use the flag `--ignore_cert_errors` to supress the errors.
 This is considered very unsecure.